 And this is for sure the biggest concern that I hear other physicians express to me when they talk about getting started with real estate investing.

-If you want to invest in real estate actively, I recommend you be prepared to spend the following amount of time:
+If you want to invest in real estate actively, I recommend you and your partner be prepared to spend the following amount of time:

 - 2-3 months to prepare to start by reading, taking courses etc.